insightsengineering/presidio-cli/README.md

 An example of running script with configuration from a file.

-There are two example `.yaml` configuration files in conf folder:
+There are two example `.yaml` configuration files in config folder:
   - default.yaml - ignore `.git` folder
   - limited.yaml - limit list of entities use to only 3 of them, ignore `.git` folder and `.cfg` files.